 Change in Residence

 If you’re moving across state boundaries, you may also need to make some changes to your current health care plan.
-Your eligible coverage, savings or premium tax credits may change based on your new residence, so check with your new state Marketplace (if applicable or healthcare.gov) if you have Marketplace insurance or employer if you have employer-provided insurance about changes to your coverage based on your new address..
+Your eligible coverage, savings or premium tax credits may change based on your new residence.
+Check with your new state Marketplace (if applicable or healthcare.gov) if you have Marketplace insurance, or employer if you have employer-provided insurance, about changes to your coverage based on your new address.

 Change in Employment

 Remember the Affordable Care Act requires most Americans to have health insurance coverage, but if you experience any of the life changes mentioned, you may qualify for a special 60-day enrollment period outside of the regular enrollment period.